 Housing costs in Hilo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Hilo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hilo are a mix of both white- and blue-collar jobs.
+Hilo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hilo is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hilo who work in office and administrative support (11.73%), sales jobs (9.80%), and teaching (9.45%).

 Hilo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Hilo is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.50% of adults in Hilo have a bachelor's degree or even advanced degree.
+The education level of Hilo citizens is very high relative to the national average among all cities (21.84%): 34.50% of adults in Hilo have a bachelor's degree or even advanced degree.

 The per capita income in Hilo in 2018 was $29,915, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,660 for a family of four.
 However, Hilo contains both very wealthy and poor people as well.